andrewgdotcom/ason/ason.md

     key1 US value1 [ RS key2 US value2 ... ]

 It uses [US] to separate the keys from the values, and [RS] to delimit the records (this is the same structure as the htext and ftext).
-Empty keys are forbidden, and empty values should be indicated by [ENQ] (undefined).
+Empty keys are forbidden, and empty values MUST be indicated by [ENQ] (undefined).
 Otherwise, keys are plaintext and values are ASON text.
 If the dictionary has no keys, then its stext SHOULD consist only of [ENQ].